 Truth: If I had to pick between peanut butter and almond butter, I'd pick peanut butter any day of the week.
 Frankly, sometimes almond butter just feels boring to me.
-BUT, there are times when I'll whip out the almond butter to make something healthy, and by whip it out, I mean whip it up.
+BUT, there are times when I'll whip it out to make something healthy - like these almond butter protein balls - and by whip it out, I mean whip it up.
 It takes about 10 minutes and it's really, reaaally easy to do.
 It's easier than going to the store, I promise!

 The first time I made my own almond butter, I kept it as simple as it gets and literally used one ingredient - almonds.
 That works, but there's a few things you can do to make your almond butter a lot tastier.
 The first: toast your almonds.
 I toast nuts all the time for recipes and it never fails to bring out their incredible aroma and a deeper flavor.
 In this case, it actually makes the almond butter taste a little sweeter, and therefore better.
 The second: use vanilla - vanilla bean, vanilla extract, even vanilla paste or vanilla powder if you want.
 There's a reason why vanilla is an ingredient in almost all sweets and baked goods, and it's because it enhances the flavor.
 Vanilla adds dimension.
 And the last thing: add a pinch of salt.
 I like to use sea salt in my nut butters to pull out the flavors and keep things interesting.

 I hereby accept tastier almond butter into my life, and hopefully you do too because I have a yummy AND healthy recipe coming at you later this week that involves this almond butter.
 Make some and be ready. :)

 P.S.
 Make some homemade peanut butter while you're at it!Print

 Toasted almonds and vanilla lend extra flavor and natural sweetness to this easy homemade almond butter.
 A touch of sea salt brings out the delicately sweet, nutty taste.